• Engineer and cameras

 High-Resolution Cameras

 Using clear, high-definition (HD) or 4K cameras provides detailed images, making it easier to identify people or incidents when required.
 Higher resolution ensures that footage can be used as reliable evidence in case of an emergency or security breach.
 Since 2021, police services have increasingly adopted the use of Digital Evidence Management Systems (DEMS) to use CCTV footage in investigations.
 These high-quality cameras come with a significant trade-off.
 They not only have a higher price point but also generate large data files, as they capture an extensive number of pixels per frame.
 This increased data volume requires more storage space, which can add to the overall costs of maintaining the system.
-As a result, businesses need to balance the benefits of high-resolution footage with the added expenses of storage and system maintenance.

 Remote Monitoring and Night Vision